The Future of Virtual

 Erik’s list of clients includes AT&T, Disney, London School of Business, Microsoft, FedEx, Exxon Mobil, Ernst & Young, and XPrize.

-VIRTUAL TOPIC: Constant Creativity through the Covid Chaos - “shift happens.”
+Constant Creativity through Chaos - “shift happens.”
 Erik helps audiences to reframe change, embrace the positive, and leverage their creativity.
-He has been doing zoom calls and podcasts with different organizations throughout this challenging time.
-This pandemic will be remembered as a seminal moment in history.
-This will be recorded as the disruption of our lifetime.
+He advises organizations on how they can position themselves to navigate the modern age.
 Erik’s messages will use examples of how wildly successful entrepreneurs and inventors built something from nothing, and give audiences the tools to do the same.

 - Embracing Disruption and Resiliency